bkjaya2020/q4wine-x11vnc-noVNC-docker/README.md

 <img src="https://raw.githubusercontent.com/bkjaya2020/q4wine-x11vnc-noVNC-docker/master/menu1.png" alt="https://raw.githubusercontent.com/bkjaya2020/q4wine-x11vnc-noVNC-docker/master/menu1.png" width="625" height="520">

-To get the novnc desktop with q4wine panel
+To get the wnovnc desktop with q4wine panel

 On the menu go to sub menus and ckick Applications>Shells>Bash

 How to change the timezone

-After quitting the noVNC
+After quitting the wnovnc

 On the terminal enter